-HA 616 In order to maintain a competitive advantage in a highly dynamic environment, it is necessary that healthcare administrators possess the requisite knowledge, skills, and abilities to favorably position their organizations for success.
-This requires the leaders to promote strategic thinking, create well-developed strategic plans, and engage in strategic management.
+Healthcare Organizational Behavior and Leadership . . . . . . . .
+3 cr.
+With a dynamic industry such as healthcare, leaders need to challenge themselves to discover new and innovative approaches to achieve effectiveness within complex organizational structures and settings.
+This course will examine organizational behavior and leadership from an individual perspective, group perspective, and institutional perspective.
+More specifically, this course will address topics such as diversity, attitudes, communication, motivation, power versus leadership, theories of leadership, managing stress in the workplace, decision-making, conflict management and negotiation skills, group dynamics, teams and team building, organizational development, change management, strategy and structure, and organizational culture.
+Prerequisite: HA518 is normally taken prior to this course; however, the MHA Director strategic thinking, create well-developed strategic plans, and engage in strategic management.
 This course will enable students to critically examine organizational, strategic business unit, and functional-level vision, mission, and values statements; analyze and draw meaningful conclusions from internal and external assessments using a variety of established tools and techniques; formulate well-conceived organizational goals, objectives, and strategies; and present tactical implementation and monitoring plans.
 Finally, the students will be exposed to the processes involving data analytics, planning, implementation, and controlling marketing activities associate with consumer-oriented marketing programs designed to favorably position an organization to achieve and sustain a competitive advantage in the market.
 Prerequisites: HA 509, HA 516, HA 517, HA 604, HA 605, HA 612, or the equivalent as approved by the MHA Director.